-Title: Installing direct bond dry lining systems in the workplace Learning outcome Assessment criteria The learner can: 7 continued 7.4 Describe how to apply safe, and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: mix bonding compounds install internal dry linings by direct bond to solid backgrounds form openings and reveals fit around services repair direct bond dry internal linings maintain ventilation as appropriate recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms.
+Title: Installing direct bond dry lining systems in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: The learner will be able to: 7 continued 7.4 Describe how to apply safe, and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: mix bonding compounds install internal dry linings by direct bond to solid backgrounds form openings and reveals fit around services repair direct bond dry internal linings maintain ventilation as appropriate recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms.
 7.5 Describe the needs of other occupations and how to effectively communicate within a team when installing direct bond dry lining systems.
 7.6 Describe how to maintain the tools and equipment used when installing direct bond dry lining systems.

-Title: Installing direct bond dry lining systems in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
+Title: Installing direct bond dry lining systems in the workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are ea 5.2 Building and Construction Availability for use 9 Shared unit Unit guided learning hours 37
+Sector Subject Area 5.2 Building and Construction Availability for use 9 Shared unit Unit guided learning hours 37

-Title: Installing mechanically fixed plasterboard in the workplace Unit Number: H/615/1569 Learning outcome earner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. plasterboard. hanically fixed 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Installing mechanically fixed plasterboard in the workplace Unit Number: H/615/1569 Learning outcomes The learner will be able to: sment criteria arner can: Interpret the given information relating to the work and resources when installing mechanically fixed 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. plasterboard. nanically fixed 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statement, risk assessments, manufacturers' information and current regulations governing buildings.
 2 Know how to comply with relevant legislation and official guidance when installing mechanically fixed plasterboard.
 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract installing med plasterboard.
-3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing mechanically fixed plasterboard.
+3 Maintain safe working pract installing mec plasterboard. - 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing mechanically fixed plasterboard.
 3.2 Demonstrate compliance with given information and relevant legislation when installing mechanically fixed plasterboard in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health